I believe that ministers are healthiest and most able to live into their leadership potential and their call when they have:

 - Designed a plan for having hard but necessary congregational conversations so that trust was rebuilt and the focus could shift to the collective mission.

 - Identified an authentic leadership style and ways to become a more effective minister by leaning into it.

 Here’s what coaching looks like: I ask open-ended questions to allow the person being coached to clarify a goal; explore options, resources, and obstacles; and design action items.
-When needed, I encourage coachees to name ways of holding themselves accountable to the strategies they create.
+When needed, I nudge coachees to name ways of holding themselves accountable to the strategies they create.